eeddieg/Blockchain-Based-ERP-Interoperability-in-Supply-Chain-Management/README.md

 This POC consists of a supply chain of nine layers.
 Each layer connects to the blockchain server but none to each other.

 > [!WARNING]
-> - Docker and Docker compose must be installed.<br/>
+> - Docker and Docker Compose must be installed.<br/>
 > - 12GB of spare disk space required<br/>